 Reece commenced his educational career as a senior secondary Earth Science teacher before commencing his current appointment as a Senior Lecturer in the Faculty of Creative Industries, Education, and Social Justice at QUT.
 He is passionate about developing quality science teachers and is committed to using his academic work to promote scientific literacy for the 21st century.

-Reece is the ECR Representative on the ASERA Board.
+Reece is the Secretary and ECR Representative on the ASERA Board.

 As Co-Editor-in-Chief of RISE, Kim is a co-opted member of the ASERA Board representing RISE and ensuring the membership are informed about the journal’s activities and profile.

 Carol is a Senior Lecturer in Science Education at Flinders University.
 Her research interests include the impact of STEM industry engagements on preservice teachers learning and teaching and its flow on effect to students in schools.
 In particular, she is interested in what happens at the boundary when students move between the two different learning environments of industry and science teacher education.
 Carol also researches in the fields of creativity and creative problem solving in science and mathematics.

 Rachel is the conference co-convenor for ASERA 53 (2022) which will be held in June, Perth, WA.

 Already a Member?